 The positive hiring experience you can create for all candidates with recruiting automation also contributes to your organization’s financial picture.
 According to 2018 Talent Board research, 70% of candidates who rated their hiring experience as 5-star were willing to increase their relationship with that company even though most weren’t hired.
 On the flip side, 50% of candidates who rated their hiring experience as 1-star were willing to sever their relationship as applicants, consumers, and online ambassadors.

-4. Show him the proof.
 There’s no question the TA landscape is changing.
 Modern Hire research indicates 51% of organizations have automated their screening, sourcing and scheduling using AI.
 Share some case studies of companies in your industry or that have similar hiring challenges with your manager.
-Use their success with recruiting automation to show him the proof.
+Use their success with recruiting automation to show them the proof.
 If you’re a healthcare recruiter or hiring for call center positions, check out this case study about text recruiting.

 Moving Your Manager from Hesitation to Decision